TLCheng11/manganime/README.md

 # Manganime

-- an amazing manga and anime website full of surprise
+- an amazing manga and anime website full of surprises

-# created by Tony Cheng & Alan Xu
+# Created by Tony Cheng & Alan Xu